HankiDesign/agile-android-software-development-book/CONTRIBUTING.md

 ### Releases branch (edit)

 The releases branches are spanned from the develop branch when the content is ready to by copy-edited.
-No big changes (i.e.: new section or chapter) should happen in this branch, only fixes to grammar, syntax, typos, and such.
-When the text is ready to be published, you should merge your changes to the master branch and apply a tag corresponding to the version you worked on.
+No big changes (new section, chapter, and such) should happen in this branch, only fixes to grammar, syntax, typos.
+When the text is ready to be published, you should merge your changes in the master branch and apply a tag corresponding to the version you worked on.
 You must also synchronize the develop branch so you have the latest source code.

+Releases branches are useful if you have a copy editor (or a team of copy editors), but you can also choose to make all your changes in the develop branch for simplicity.

 ### Develop branch (draft)